 Accredited by ACAHM

-The Master of Acupuncture (M.Ac.) and Certificate in Chinese Herbal Studies (CHS) programs are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is recognized by the U.S. Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and Oriental medicine practitioners.
+The Master of Acupuncture (M.Ac.) and Certificate in Chinese Herbal Studies (CHS) programs are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM), which is recognized by the U.S. Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and Oriental medicine practitioners.
 ACAHM is located at 8941 Aztec Drive, Eden Prairie, MN 55347.
 Phone: 952.212.2434 and fax 952.657.7068; www.acaom.org

 State of Florida